rachelnertia/rachelnertia.github.io/_drafts/endless-legend-thoughts.md

 You have a 'main quest' through which you can eventually win the game.

 It's disappointing that when you take a rival's city, it is immediately re-skinned from their faction's style to your own.
 This is disappointing.
 It's like, thematically, city capturing isn't meant to happen.

+Winter comes and goes, becoming ever more frequent and longer-lasting.
+This lends an apocalyptic feel to the game, but...
+Winter *sucks*.
+It's meant to suck.
+I get it.
+It drags the game to near-standstill sometimes, as your economy crashes and your armies' movement slows to a crawl.
+You can become somewhat winter-proof through doing the right things (quests, technologies, hero skills, etc.).